 Doctors

-Prof Con Yiannikas
+Professor Con Yiannikas

 Professor Con Yiannikas is a Clinical Professor of Neurology at Sydney University and a Senior Visiting Neurologist at Royal North Shore and Concord Repatriation General Hospitals.

 Prof Yiannikas is director of Inner West Neurology and has longstanding expertise in multiple subspecialty areas of neurology.
 In particular, he runs clinics specialising in neurophysiology, neuromuscular disease, multiple sclerosis, and movement disorders.
 He has a strong interest in education and provides postgraduate education in neurophysiology and injectable therapies techniques, and runs a regular national training programme for young injectors.
 His research interests are broad, and have included the neurophysiological assessment of movement disorders, the clinical applications of botulinum toxin, as well as the origins of evoked potentials and their clinical application in several conditions including multiple sclerosis.
+(Greek speaking)

-Dr Matt Silsby
+Dr Matthew Silsby

 Dr Rajiv Wijesinghe